fullmer24/fs-journal/reflections/week08/02-completed.md

 1. Why is communication on a small team important?

+communication is important so that you can get more done without interrupting workflow for meetings when it can be done in a more effective way.

 2. What adjustments from traditional sized scrum teams need to be made to use the agile methodology effectively in a small team?

+There are many adjustments that will need to be made.
+Working with a smaller team means utilizing more of a "on the fly" type approach.

 3. What is the unattainable triangle?
 What are the tradeoffs of each side?

+The unattainable triangle is the set of tradeoffs between the speed of development and the quality of the software delivered.
+Good service Cheap won’t be Fast, Good service Fast won’t be Cheap, and Fast service Cheap won’t be Good.

 ## Afternoon Assignment Link